syncfusion-content/fileformat-docs/File-Formats/XlsIO/Excel-to-PDF-Conversion.md

 {% endtabs %}

-A complete working example convert Excel with commnets to PDF ignoring the comments in C# is present on [this GitHub page](https://github.com/SyncfusionExamples/XlsIO-Examples/tree/master/Excel%20to%20PDF/No%20Comments%20in%20PDF).
+A complete working example convert Excel with comments to PDF ignoring the comments in C# is present on [this GitHub page](https://github.com/SyncfusionExamples/XlsIO-Examples/tree/master/Excel%20to%20PDF/No%20Comments%20in%20PDF).

 The following screenshot represents the input Excel file with notes
 ![input excel file](Excel-to-PDF-Conversion_images/Excel-to-PDF-Conversion_img2.png)